Skip to main content

 When a metal corrodes in solution, the two halves of the reaction can be separated by large distances.
 This is unlike oxidation in air, when one reaction occurs at the surface of the film and the other at the surface of the metal, meaning that the reaction sites are always close to each other.
 In fact, in aqueous solution the reaction separation can be very large and as long as there is both electronic and electrolytic contact between the anodic and cathodic sites, corrosion will occur regardless of separation of the half-reactions.

-This page titled 1.2: Mechanism of Aqueous Corrosion is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: Mechanism of Aqueous Corrosion is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?